SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 	}
 }
 ```
 The `SetOutline` method above gets the dynamic materials parameters by string and changes their values.
-In this case the `Outline_Thickness` is changes with the `value` parameter and the `Enable_Outline` is set with the classes variable `EnableOutline`.
+In this case the `Outline_Thickness` is changed with the `value` parameter and the `Enable_Outline` is set with the classes variable `OutlineEnabled`.

 #### Result